 Agricultural tenancies and grazing agreements involve a landowner allowing another party to use their land for agricultural purposes (including to graze livestock).
-Our solicitors will advise you on the most appropriate form of tenancy or agreement so that you can be sure you are protected financially and legally.
+Our solicitors will advise you on the most appropriate form of tenancy or other agreement so you can be sure you are protected financially and legally.

 David has worked at Hart Brown for 38 years, joining the firm in 1981.
 He graduated from the City of Birmingham Polytechnic in 1980, attended Guildford Law School in 1980 and qualified as a solicitor in 1984.

 David's specialism in residential property and progression throughout the firm has enabled him to build many long-lasting relationships with clients he has helped over the years and continues to do so.
 He has a great deal of legal and life experience and enjoys interaction with those known to him as well as newly introduced people.

 Debbie, who is a Partner, specialises in residential property.
 After joining Hart Brown in 1984 she quickly progressed through the ranks qualifying as a Legal Executive in 1996.
 She was admitted to the Fellowship in 1997.
 Debbie is well known in the Godalming area and receives high praise both from clients and agents who come back to her time and time again.

 Her most memorable case was the purchase of a property for clients who were looking for a quick turnaround.
 It was a mere 3 working days from instructions to exchange of contracts.

 Debbie often receives excellent feedback from her clients, here are just a few of their statements:

 "This is the second time we've used Debbie at Hart Brown, and yet again she has given us fantastic service.
 Shall certainly be using you again."

 "It's a quick, efficient and friendly service - just right for the somewhat fraught process of buying and selling property."